Loading...

 This may come in many forms, including through shared activities or interests, having fun together.

-Other ways of building connection might be through eating together, talking and listening to each other.
+Other ways of building connection, might be through eating together, talking and listening to each other.

 Thanks for sharing your ideas.

-I find that a really beautiful way of building connection.
+I like spending time in nature, find out a way, a really beautiful way of building connection.

-Some artists make non-traditional or symbolic family portraits, including Suchitra Mattai, whose photography and mixed media works use symbolism to explore complex family dynamics, e.
+Some artists make non-traditional, or symbolic family portraits including Suchitra Mattai, whose photography and mixed media works use symbolism to explore complex family dynamics, e.

 g.

-We can see there are many artists making non-traditional or symbolic family portraits.
+We can see there are many artists making non-traditional, or symbolic family portraits.

-True or false?
 We may have mixed or complicated feelings about family.

 Pause the video and decide if this is true or false.